 Osteopathy is a well recognised treatment for a range of musculo-skeletal conditions related to the back and neck.
 It may be capable of helping a much wider range of problems: from cervicogenic headaches, fatigue and stress related disorders to digestive problems, asthma and general ill health.
 Some patients find an osteopathic check-up a few times a year keeps problems at bay and helps eradicate minor aches and pains.

-This document is protected by international copyright, all rights reserved © Julia Pilkington / Helen Clarke 2011
+This document is protected by international copyright, all rights reserved © South London Osteopathic Practice Helen Clarke/ Julia Pilkington 2011